le-mn/minhngocle.github.io/index.md

 ## Research projects

-- I am working on my master project about _primordial globula clusters_ formation, which was first introduced by Peeble (1984).
-They proposed a process that GC can be formed inside their own dark matter(DM) halos.
-To study that, we use the extended Press-Schechter method (with the code from Parkinson et al. 2008) and input the modeling conditions of primordial GCs formation, to get the number of GCs in DM halos at different masses, and compare to observational data.
+- I am working on my master project with Dr. Andrew Cooper about _primordial globula clusters_ formation.
+Primordial GC formation hypothesis was introduced by Peeble (1984), which proposed a process that GC can be formed inside their own dark matter (DM) halos.
+To study that, we use the extended Press-Schechter method (with the code from Parkinson et al. 2008) and input the modeling conditions of primordial GCs formation.
+We get the number of GCs in DM halos at different masses, and compare to observational data.

 Some results of this work already be presented at the [IAU 377 Symposium: EARLY DISK-GALAXY FORMATION FROM JWST TO THE MILKY WAY](https://www.mso.anu.edu.au/~yting/Malaysia_IAU/).
 You can find my poster [here](poster.pdf).